Steel and Equipment Shipping from Vietnam

 - Vessel matching for steel and equipment cargo

-- Cargo lashing and securing coordination
+- Cargo lashing and securing work

 - Floating crane or lifting support

-- Port, surveyor and cargo operation coordination
+- Port, surveyor and cargo operation follow-up

 - Marine technical backup during cargo operation